 Also, be aware of how to inadvertently commit tax fraud on your own.
 If you don’t feel confident that all of the deductions you’re claiming are legitimate, you should hire a professional.

-Properly filing your taxes and keeping relevant information on hand can help you track your IRS refund status.
+You can speed up your tax return by properly filing your taxes and keeping relevant information on hand.
 Filing your tax returns electronically can help expedite the process, as can opting for direct deposit rather than a paper check in the mail.
-With multiple options to contact the IRS, it’s easy to find out when you’ll get your tax refund this year.
-Once you receive your money, the only thing left to do is to decide how to spend it.

 More From GOBankingRates